MSGW2018/A6/knowledge-generation/collective-intelligence.md

 ## Collective Intelligence ##
 ![What´s that?](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRWjMApj3VMJuWRsJXC9OQb-Rujd4e-Il1wvIjhzYifneAkpTEV)

 In this section, the meaning of collective intelligence and its role in society will be explained.
 How does the users role change due to collective intelligence in the internet?
-And where is collective Intelligence coming from?
-[Source](https://link.springer.com/article/10.1007/s12599-010-0114-8)
+And where is collective Intelligence coming from? [interesting link about it](https://link.springer.com/article/10.1007/s12599-010-0114-8)

 ### What is Collective Intelligence? ###